kiabuzz/TreeLUT/README.md

 ```

 ## Getting Started
-We have provided a number of [examples](./examples) in Jupyter Notebook to demonstrate how to use TreeLUT.
-As seen in the examples, you need to take the following steps to implement a GBDT model in hardware.
+We have provided an [example](./example) in Jupyter Notebook to demonstrate how to use TreeLUT.
+As seen in the example, you need to take the following steps to implement a GBDT model in hardware.
 At each step, there are a few hyperparameters that you need to tune to achieve your target accuracy and performance.

 __1. Data Quantization:__ As the first step, you must quantize the input features of your data into unsigned integers using *w_feature* bits, where *w_feature* is a hyperparameter.
 Some datasets are already quantized, such as MNIST in which the input features are 8-bit values.
 For other datasets, you might use a MinMax scaling and rounding function for the quantization.